Infectious Disease

 Foodborne Illness

-There are more than 250 different foodborne diseases caused by different bacteria, viruses, parasites, toxins and chemicals.
-These different diseases have many different symptoms.
+There are more than 250 different foodborne diseases caused by numerous different bacteria, viruses, parasites, toxins and chemicals.
+Each of these diseases can have many different symptoms.
 However, the most common first symptoms are:

 • Nausea